Trump says his New York rally marked by crude and racist insults was ‘an absolute lovefest’ - WTOP News

 Trump gathered supporters and reporters to his Mar-a-Lago resort two days after a massive rally at Madison Square Garden featured a number of crude remarks by various speakers, including a set by comedian Tony Hinchcliffe in which he joked that Puerto Rico was a “floating island of garbage.”
 Some of Trump’s top Republican allies have condemned the remarks, and his campaign took the rare step of publicly distancing itself from Hinchcliffe’s joke, though not the other comments.

-But given the opportunity to apologize at events and in an interview, Trump instead leaned in.
+But given the opportunity to apologize at multiple events and in interviews Tuesday, Trump instead leaned in.
 Speaking at his Florida resort, he said that “there’s never been an event so beautiful” as his Sunday rally in his hometown of New York.

 “The love in that room.
 It was breathtaking,” he said.
 “It was like a lovefest, an absolute lovefest.
 And it was my honor to be involved.”